 Children will engage their senses in nature, explore Aboriginal culture and connect to wildlife and the environment through play and discovery.

-Each program includes a 30-minute online workshop with a Zoo Teacher and a teaching guide filled with activities for your scope and sequence.
-While not a tour of the zoo, you will have direct access to your own expert Zoo Teacher and unique zoo content.
+Each program includes a 30-minute online workshop with a Sanctuary Teacher and a teaching guide filled with activities for your scope and sequence.
+While not a tour of the Sanctuary, you will have direct access to your own expert Sanctuary Teacher and unique Healesville Sanctuary content.

 In Nature Play the Wurundjeri Way, children will ignite their curiosity and use their senses to explore, play and connect with the natural world.
 They will discover what makes this land unique and why Healesville Sanctuary is special to the Wurundjeri people.

-Children will exercise their enquiring minds with Aboriginal artefacts, listen to dreaming stories, explore simple Woiwurrung language and learn about Wurundjeri connections to plants and wildlife.
+Children will exercise their enquiring minds through listening to Dreaming stories, exploring simple Woiwurrung language and learning about Wurundjeri connections to plants and wildlife.